 - (2) What is the justification for India bearing the cost of training from which in the end she does not derive benefit?
-Is there any vocational training for Indian troops? - (3) Are the men sent on vocational training to England replaced in India during their period of service? - (4) How many men given vocational training (a) in England, (b) in India take up civil employment connected with the Army in India subsequently? - (5) What steps are taken to ensure that adequate training is derived by soldiers attached to private firms?

-Followers.-(1) What is the total number of followers attached to (1) fighting units (2) ancillary units and establishments.

-- (2) It is stated that among the followers are tailors and bootmakers.
+Is there any vocational training for Indian troops? - (3) Are the men sent on vocational training to England replaced in India during their period of service? - (4) How many men given vocational training (a) in England, (b) in India take up civil employment connected with the Army in India subsequently? - (5) What steps are taken to ensure that adequate training is derived by soldiers attached to private firms? - Followers.-(1) What is the total number of followers attached to (1) fighting units (2) ancillary units and establishments. - (2) It is stated that among the followers are tailors and bootmakers.
 On what scale are these provided?
 Are they provided for British units?
 What are their total numbers? - (3) What are the functions of bootmakers and shoemakers in peace?
 The ordinary repair work of men's clothes and shoes is presumably paid for out of clothing allowance.
 If so, are the regimental tailors and shoemakers employed at all on this work, and do they receive pay from the men?
-If there is work in peace of the tailoring, shoe-making variety to be done at the public expense, could it not be more cheaply done by contract or outside hootmakers and tailors, or alternatively could not tailors and bootmakers be collected, at large stations, into Ordnance Shops, with economies resultant from centralisation?
+If there is work in peace of the tailoring, shoe-making variety to be done at the public expense, could it not be more cheaply done by contract or outside bootmakers and tailors, or alternatively could not tailors and bootmakers be collected, at large stations, into Ordnance Shops, with economies resultant from centralisation?

 - (4) If tailors and bootmakers are retained in peace solely because they are wanted on emergency, would it not be possible to provide for them either (a) on a reserve basis, or (b) by retaining only sufficient for the units required to "mobilize" at once?
 And in that case, as the units would not always be the same, could the necessary numbers be kept in peace in Ordnance Workshops and despatched as required to units, or alternatively be ordnance personnel attached to particular units in peace and transferred from one unit to another as the units passed from the category of frontier to security troops. - (5) Are dhobies included among followers?
 If so, what are their functions? - (6) Is it necessary to have blacksmiths and saddlers attached to individual units?
 Could they not be centralised at least in the larger stations? - (7) Has any conclusion as to the total number of followers yet been reached?
 Is it impossible to obtain water carriers on mobilization?
-Is any other class of follower maintained in the same way mainly for mobilization purposes? - (8) Are any emoluments (e.g., clothing) drawn by followers other than pay and ration allowances? - (9) In actual practice are followers fed free by units in addition to drawing an allowance for ration? - (10) Are any reserve stocks maintained in order to supply followers on mobilzation?
+Is any other class of follower maintained in the same way mainly for mobilization purposes? - (8) Are any emoluments (e.g., clothing) drawn by followers other than pay and ration allowances ? - (9) In actual practice are followers fed free by units in addition to drawing an allowance for ration? - (10) Are any reserve stocks maintained in order to supply followers on mobilzation?

-PRIZES FOR SKILL AT ARMS AND CONTRACT AND MISCELLANEOUS ALLOWANCES.
+PRIZES FOR SKILL AT ARMS AND CONTRACT AND MISCELLANEOUS ALLOWANCES,

 (Page 30-Army Estimates).

-Charpoy Allowances Could not this be rolled up with kit allowance?
+Dountedo).
+Could not this be rolled up with kit allowance?
 How much is it?
-Maintenance of typewriters What does this cover?
+What does this cover?
 And what is the amount?
-Mess Allowance Do. do.
-Band Allowance Do. do.
-Allowance for cooking and crockery, Extra Mess Allowance.
-Do, do Allowance to supplement lead Fund What does this cover?
+Do. do.
+Do. do.
+Do. do What does this cover?
 And what is the amount?
-The various stationery allowances Are these all for different units?
+Are these all for different units?
 Or are any applicable to the same unit?
 If the latter, why separate allowances?
-Bonus for teaching a trade to a soldier To whom is this given?
+To whom is this given?
 Is it part of the vocational training scheme?
 And does the soldier contribute?
-Fees for defence of soldiers tried in Civil Courts.
 Under what circumstances are these allowed?
-School fees to N. C. O.'s children What are these and in what circumstances are they granted?
-Charges on account of making, completing and fitting clothing.
+What are these and in what circumstances are they granted?
 What clothing is made regimentally?
 What fitting and completing charges are involved and to whom are they paid?
-Maintenance of soldiers, gardens What is this?
+What is this?
+Does this continue after discharge?